Canariiii/LearnEdge/README.md

 ## User Manual

-Here is the user manual.
+Here is the user <a href="backend/public/img/Usual-Manual-LearnEdge.pdf">manual</a>.

 ## Icons and Components